HeIIow2/music-downloader/README.md

 To fetch from [Musicbrainz](musicbrainz.org/) we first have to know what to fetch.
 A good start is to get an input querry, which can be just put into the MB-Api.
 It then returns a list of possible artists, releases and recordings.

-Then we can output them in the Terminal and ask for further input.
-Following can be inputed afterwards:

-- `q` to quit
-- `ok` to download
-- `..` for previous options
-- `.` for current options
-- `an integer` for this element

 If the following chosen element is an artist, its discography + a couple tracks are outputed, if a release is chosen, the artists + tracklist + release is outputted, If a track is chosen its artists and releases are shown.

-**TO DO**

-- Schow always the whole tracklist of an release if it is chosen
-- Show always the whole discography of an artist if it is chosen

 Up to now it doesn't if the discography or tracklist is chosen.